ReefDock

 Fourmanoir's Tilefish (Hoplolatilus fourmanoiri)

-Find Fourmanoir's Tilefish across reef-livestock retailers and from fellow hobbyists on ReefDock.
-Compare sources, check live pricing where available, and review source-tank parameters on Reef-Trak-verified fish listings before you buy.
+Find Fourmanoir's Tilefish across reef-livestock retailers on ReefDock.
+Compare sources, check known pricing where available, and review care information before you buy.

 Fourmanoir's Tilefish